pmahnke/mahnke-cocktails/recipe/jabberwocky.md

 stars:
 base_spirits: "Manzanilla Sherry, Gin, Lillet Blanc"
 youtube: "tGudsyMDO_g"
+description: "A refined and nuanced Martini-style sipper from the Savoy Cocktail book, featuring a marriage of dry sherry, gin, and Lillet."
 excerpt: |
   This marriage of dry sherry, gin and Lillet from the Savoy Cocktail book is a most refined and nuanced sipper.
 ---